powerlim2/analytics_interviews/Math/2_/README.md

 # Simple Math Questions

 **Disclaimer:** This question is not that I received from my interviews.
 I found this question online and thought it is a pretty good question for analytics positions.
-Generally speaking, probability questions are always good!
+In general, probability questions are always welcome!
-The author who posted this question online mentioned that he received this question from Amazon.com
+The author who posted this question online mentioned that he received this question from his Amazon.com interview.

 ## Question: